 The Dachstein Detour

 The Dachstein Ice Cave is 8 km from Hallstatt, in the neighboring village of Obertraun.
-You take a cable car up into the Dachstein massif and then walk into a cave filled with frozen waterfalls and ice formations that have been building for thousands of years.
-The temperature inside hovers around 0°C — bring a jacket even in August.
+Take a cable car up into the Dachstein massif and walk into a cave filled with frozen waterfalls and ice formations that have been building for thousands of years.
+The temperature inside hovers around 0°C — pack a jacket even in August.

 The combo ticket for the cave plus the cable car runs about 40 EUR.
-Worth it.
+Worth every cent.

-I lay on my stomach on the glass-floored finger and looked 400 meters straight down.
-My hands were shaking.
-Not from cold.
+Lie on your stomach on the glass-floored finger and look 400 meters straight down.
+Your hands will shake.
+Not from the cold.

 The Parking Problem and the Overtourism Truth

 Here's what the tourism brochures won't tell you: Hallstatt has only two small parking garages.
-In peak season, they fill by 9-10AM.
+In peak season, they fill by 9–10AM.
 If they're full when you arrive, you get turned away — there's literally nowhere else to park.
-I watched it happen to three cars while eating lunch.
+Plenty of drivers learn this the hard way over lunch.

 The village has introduced bus quotas to limit day-trip coaches, but independent visitors are unaffected.
-The solution, as far as I can tell, is simple: come by train, arrive early, or stay overnight.
+The fix is simple: come by train, arrive early, or stay overnight.

 And staying overnight changes everything.
 By 5PM, the day-trippers evaporate.
 The buses leave.
 The narrow streets empty out.
-And suddenly Hallstatt becomes what it must have been before the Instagram age — a tiny alpine village where the loudest sound is the lake lapping against stone.
+Suddenly Hallstatt becomes what it must have been before the Instagram age — a tiny alpine village where the loudest sound is the lake lapping against stone.

-I ate dinner at a restaurant on the Marktplatz at 7PM.
-There were maybe eight other diners.
-The waiter had time to talk.
-He told me he'd been working there for 12 years and that the village had changed more in the last 5 than in the previous 50.
+Settle in for dinner at a restaurant on the Marktplatz at 7PM and you might share it with eight other diners.
+The waiters have time to talk.
+One who'd worked there for 12 years put it plainly: the village had changed more in the last 5 years than in the previous 50.
 "We used to be a place," he said.
 "Now we're a photo."

 The Morning After

-I woke at 6AM in my hotel in Obertraun (about 40-60% cheaper than Hallstatt itself — a tip worth its weight in gold) and drove to the village before the first tour bus.
-The lake was flat.
-The mountains were reflected so perfectly that the water looked like mercury.
+Wake at 6AM in Obertraun (about 40–60% cheaper than Hallstatt itself — a tip worth its weight in gold) and reach the village before the first tour bus.
+The lake lies flat.
+The mountains reflect so perfectly the water looks like mercury.

-I walked through the empty Marktplatz.
+Walk through the empty Marktplatz.
 Past the Bone House.
-Along the lakefront path where kayak rentals would open in three hours at 12 EUR per hour.
-I stood on the ferry dock and watched a single rowboat cut a line across the mirror-still water.
+Along the lakefront path where kayak rentals will open in three hours at 12 EUR per hour.
+Stand on the ferry dock and watch a single rowboat cut a line across the mirror-still water.

 No selfie sticks.
 No tour guides with raised umbrellas.
 No delivery vans.
-Just a village of 750 people, awake before the world found it again.
+Just a village of 750 people, awake before the world finds it again.

 Hallstatt is not overrated.
 But it is overwhelmed.
 And the difference between those two things is timing.
 Come early.
 Stay late.
 Find the Bone House.
 Slide down a 7,000-year-old salt mine on a wooden ramp.
 Watch the five metal fingers reach out over nothing.